 Call Our Miami Lawyer for Unconsciousness and Comas in Newborns

 If your newborn fell into a coma soon after their birth or frequently passes out or falls unconscious, the doctor who delivered them may be responsible for medical errors or mistakes that contributed to their health condition.
-To learn more about filing a medical malpractice lawsuit to seek financial compensation for your child’s injuries, call The Law Offices of Prosper Shaked today.
+To learn more about filing a medical malpractice lawsuit to seek financial compensation for your child’s injuries, call Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami attorney for infant unconsciousness caused by birth complications can be reached at (305) 694-2676.